conservationtechlab/dencam/README.md

     mkvirtualenv dencam_env

-Note that DenCam requires Python 3 so if the default on your system is Python 2, make sure the virtual environment will use Python 3:
+Note that DenCam requires Python 3 so if the default on your system is Python 2 (it is if you are using Buster OS), make sure the virtual environment will use Python 3:

     mkvirtualenv dencam_env -p python3